patwong92/wong-patrick-IS24-full-stack-competition-req97073/README.md

 [Docker Compose](https://docs.docker.com/compose/) used to run the the IMB Product Catalog application.

 1. To confirm if you have docker compose installed in your terminal, run `docker-compose -v`.
 You should be able to see its version number.
 If that is not the case, please install [Docker](https://www.docker.com/), which includes Docker Compose.
-2. On the directory that contains the docker-compose.yml file, type the command `docker-compose build --pull`
+2. Download the repository and navigate to the directory that contains the `docker-compose.yml` file.
-3. This will build the containers for the server and the client.
-Once built, you do not need to run the build command anymore.
+3. Type the command `docker-compose build --pull`.
+This will build the containers for the server and the client, which takes up to 3 minutes.
-4. Type `docker-compose up -d` to start the server and client containers
+4. Type `docker-compose up -d` to start the server and client containers.
 5. To stop the application, type `docker-compose stop`
 6. If you want to stop and remove the client and server containers, run `docker-compose down`

+# Alternate Procedure without Docker

+1. Download the repository.
+2. On the `client` directory, type `npm install`
+3. Navigate to the `api` directory, and type `npm install`
+4. Navigate to the base directory, and type `npm install`
+5. Type `npm run start` on the base directory to run the application.

 # Routes